Mushing Fearlessly (Everything You Need To Know Now)

 These are the essentials.
-The cap of mushrooms has all sorts of forms; however, what you have to care about more is under the cap.
+The cap of mushrooms has all sorts of forms; however, you have to care about more under the cap.

 You’ll either find gills, tubes, spines, or ridges that release spores under the cap.
 After that, follows the stalk.

 When mushrooming, DO NOT TAKE A MUSHROOM WITH GILLS.